xueqianging/flink/docs/dev/connectors/kafka.md

 </div>
 </div>

-When encountering a corrupted message that cannot be deserialized for any reason, there are two options - either throwing an exception from the `deserialize(...)` method which will cause the job to fail and be restarted, or returning `null` to allow the Flink Kafka consumer to silently skip the corrupted message.
-Note that due to the consumer's fault tolerance (see below sections for more details), failing the job on the corrupted message will let the consumer attempt to deserialize the message again.
+When encountering a corrupted message that cannot be deserialized for any reason the deserialization schema should return null which will result in the record being skipped.
+Due to the consumer's fault tolerance (see below sections for more details), failing the job on the corrupted message will let the consumer attempt to deserialize the message again.
 Therefore, if deserialization still fails, the consumer will fall into a non-stop restart and fail loop on that corrupted message.

 ### Kafka Consumers Start Position Configuration

 The Flink Kafka Consumer allows configuring how the start position for Kafka partitions are determined.

-Example:

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">
 {% highlight java %}
 final StreamExecutionEnvironment env = StreamExecutionEnvironment.getExecutionEnvironment();

-FlinkKafkaConsumer010<String> myConsumer = new FlinkKafkaConsumer010<>(...);
+FlinkKafkaConsumer<String> myConsumer = new FlinkKafkaConsumer<>(...);
 myConsumer.setStartFromEarliest();     // start from the earliest record possible myConsumer.setStartFromLatest();       // start from the latest record myConsumer.setStartFromTimestamp(...); // start from specified epoch timestamp (milliseconds)